sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 ## Conclusion

 We’ve now walked through implementing dependency inversion in C without runtime polymorphism.
 Using function-pointer interfaces allows you to decouple high-level policy from hardware-specific implementations with minimal overhead.
 This pattern produces more testable, more portable, and more maintainable embedded systems.

+The full source code for this example is available on [GitHub](https://github.com/sam-w-yellin/dependency-inversion-c).